 I have learned from a few parents that the Children's Commissioner in their health trust was very useful in sorting out problems.
 They are the ones seeing that money is well spent, and that the trust won't be penalised for failing to meet standards.

 There is also Care Opinion, a feedback platform that might help you be heard without you having to make a formal complaint.
 I'll be interested to know what you think of it!

 BEAT: for information, support and skills

-The charity BEAT has been developing all kinds of highly relevant services, group and courses.
+The charity BEAT has been developing all kinds of highly relevant services, groups and courses.
 Take a look around on on their carers' pages.
-They also offer services that might be suitable to your son or daughter.
+They also offer services that might be suitable for your son or daughter to engage with.

 What help is there in England if you are struggling financially?